 Supplier Contacts Table

 Select a category (or multiple categories) to indicate what this contact will be used for.

-Options: Accounting, Procurement, Sales, Service Desk, Legal, Excutive, Other, Sourcing
+Options: Accounting, Diversity, Procurement, Sales, Service Desk, Legal, Executive, Other, Sourcing

 This email address is used to contact the supplier for invitation to the Coupa supplier network and is required if you want them to join.